osu-eesc/cms-docs/user-guide/docs/special-roles.md

 ![Admin Bar Screenshot](images/admin-bar.png)

-### Creating and Editing Users
+### Creating a New User
-To add a user, click on the “People” item in the white administration bar.
+To add a new user to the Extension website:

+  1. Click on the "People" item in the white administration bar.
 This takes you to a list of all users on the site that you can filter.
-To create a user, click the “Add User” button at the top of this page.
+  2. Click the "Add CAS user(s)" button at the top of the page.
+  3. In the "CAS username(s)" box, enter the ONID username of the user you would like to add.
+Check the box next to "Content Author" and the other roles they need as applicable, then click the "Create new accounts" button.
+  4. You will be redirected back to the list of users, find the new user in the list and click the "Edit" button next to their name to add their name, email address, and employment details (see below).

+### Editing a User

 To edit an existing user, click the “Edit” button next to the name of that user.
 On the edit screen for a user, you will see the following fields:

   - **User**: Basic user account information
     - **Email**: Use the person’s OSU email address.